 If you’ve never heard of it, you’ve surely heard of the mixtures containing it.
-Robitussin, NyQuil, Dimetapp, Vicks, Coricidin, Delsym and generics.
+Robitussin, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, and generics.
 Abusing these medications is even referred to as “Robotripping.”

 Taken in small doses, it may help suppress a cough.
 Taken in large dosages, it creates “dissociative” effects.
 A dissociative drug creates feelings of not being oneself or of being separate or detached from the environment.
 It also distorts perceptions and emotions.
-Abusing DXM can include bring about impaired motor function, nausea, vomiting and numbness.
+Abusing DXM can include bringing about impaired motor function, nausea, vomiting, and numbness.
 One’s heart rate will often go abnormally high, along with the blood pressure.
 An overdose of dextromethorphan can and does kill.

 But cough suppressants are not controlled substances.
-So any teenager bent on experimenting with an easily obtained, uncontrolled drug has access to mixtures with dextromethorphan.
+So any teenager bent on experimenting with an easily-obtained, uncontrolled drug has access to mixtures with dextromethorphan.
 There may even be some in the medicine cabinet from the last time one of the kids in the household was sick with a cold.
 It only takes a single bottle or about eight pills of a cough medication of this type to get high.

 Abuse More Widespread Among the Young

 In the last Monitoring the Future survey of high school students, 6% of tenth graders and 6% of 12th graders had abused a cold medication, which means they used more than directed or for non-medical purposes.
 That means more than 200,000 high school sophomores, another 200,000 seniors plus students from all the other grades not included in this survey.